mfaani/mfaani/content/posts/why-cant-xcode-show-caller/index.md

 The reason that such a complication exists is Swift Protocols.
 The compiler is very precise.

-- When you try to look up 'Find Call Hierarchy' on a **concrete type**, Xcode tries to look things up by finding a call to that very implementations.
+- When you try to look up 'Find Call Hierarchy' on a **concrete type**, Xcode tries to look things up by finding a call to that very implementation.
 - When you try to look up 'Find Call Hierarchy' on a **protocol type**, Xcode tries to look things up by finding a call to all conforming implementations.